appcelerator-forks/appcelerator-training.tcmd_certification/README.md

 Press right or left arrow keys to move forward/back in a presentation.
 Some slides include "vertically nested" sub-slides.
 Such nested slides will show a down-pointing arrow.
 Press the down-arrow key to move through those sub-slides.

 Press the Spacebar to see a partial overview of the slides in a presentation.

+### Downloading a specific version of the slides

+We recently started tagging releases of these slides with the corresponding Titanium version.
+That way, you can download slides for a given version.

+**Step 1:** On the main repo page, click Tags.

+**Step 2:** Click the download version; you'll get a zip of the repo at that state

+**Step 3:** Unzip the archive you downloaded and rename it to **tcmd_certification**

 # Corrections and Contributions